Mazorlion/Desynced-Wiki-Scripts/README.md

 A set of scripts for exporting game data from [Desynced](https://www.desyncedgame.com/) lua files and importing it into the [Desynced Wiki](https://wiki.desyncedgame.com/Main_Page).

-Note: Both tools below default to `--dry_run=True` and should not perform any destructive actions by default.
+Note: Both tools below default to `--dry_run` and should not perform any destructive actions by default.
+To disable this behavior set `--no-dry_run`.

+TODO(maz): Fix mixed hyphen/underscore in flags.

 ## Setup